top of page

 Powered by the Sun and Sustained by Rain

 Energy efficiency extended beyond the walls.
-A 3 kW solar array was added, positioned to double as a shade canopy, cutting electricity bills by up to 30%.
+A 3 kW solar array was positioned to double as a shade canopy, cutting electricity bills by up to 30%.
+Water sustainability was equally prioritized, with the owner installing a 100,000-litre rainwater tank connected to irrigation and the pool system, complemented by low-flow fittings and native landscaping.

 The Result: Comfort, Beauty, and a 7-Star Rating

-After an independent ABSA assessment, the home achieved a 7-Star Energy Rating—a remarkable result at the time.
-To help the owners maintain peak comfort, I left them a simple “how-to” guide for using passive heating and cooling techniques throughout the seasons.
+After an independent ABSA assessment, the home achieved a 7-Star Energy Rating, a remarkable result at the time.
+To help the owners maintain peak comfort, I provided a simple “how-to” guide for using passive heating and cooling techniques throughout the seasons.
+The result is a resort-style retreat that celebrates modern design and sustainable living, a home that feels like a holiday every day.

-• Winner - Custom Designed Homes Penrith City Council Design Awards
+• Winner: Custom Designed Homes, Penrith City Council Design Awards.

-• Featured in - Best Australian Architecture Magazine
+• Featured: Best Australian Architecture Magazine.

 Resort Style Pool of a Sustainable Luxury Home